 The dashboard has a set of lights that inform the driver when there is an electrical problem.

-The engine light could reveal a minor complication or something major that if not repaired could lead to more costs and repairs.
+The engine light could reveal a minor complication or something major that, if not repaired, could lead to more costs and repairs.

 Reset onboard diagnostic computer

 Modern cars have an onboard computer that diagnoses car problems.
-If you have fixed the problem, but the light persists, you will need a scan tool like OBD reader.
+If you have fixed the problem, but the light persists, you will need a scan tool like an OBD reader.

 Connect the scan tool to the onboard diagnostic connector.
 This should be found under your steering wheel.
 Turn the ignition on and press the “read” button on your scan tool.
 You should be able to read a set of error codes.
 Write these for future reference.